 Before you comment or email me to ask if I sell these, the answer is no… BUT!
 Since making this poncho 3 years ago, there are a ton available on Amazon now.
 Check them out HERE!
 If you want to make your own with our simple tutorial, read on!

-This fleece car seat poncho will fit ages 12m to 3T.
+This fleece car seat poncho for toddlers will fit ages 12m to 3T.
 You can easily adjust the dimensions slightly to fit a baby or bigger kid by measuring from their neck to wrist and modifying accordingly.
 Heck you could make one for yourself if you feel so inclined.
 They are pretty darn cute!

 1 yard Formenti Linen fabric in ‘Mushroom’